trilogy-group/.github/actions/healthcheck-httpStatus/README.md

-# Hello world docker action
+# healthcheck-httpStatus

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action checks the URL endpoint.

 ## Inputs